Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 The 22-year-old is a founding member of the local chapter of Fridays for Future, the movement led by Greta Thunberg.

-New Delhi police arrested Ravi on February 13 in the southern city of Bengaluru.
+New Delhi police arrested Ravi on February 13 in the southern city of Bangalore.

 They accused her of producing and disseminating an action plan that allegedly led to violence during farmers' protests in the capital.
 Authorities said the "toolkit," which was shared by Thunberg on social media, also spread misinformation about the monthslong demonstrations and "tarnished the image of India."